calistasalsabila/GIT/README.md

-# README: Bash & Git Commands 📖
+# Bash & Git Commands 📖

 ## Introduction 🖥️
 This repository contains essential **Bash and Git commands** that are frequently used for managing files, directories, and version control.
 Whether you're a beginner or an experienced developer, mastering these commands will improve your efficiency in software development and system administration. 🚀